DanielCreggOrganization/w9-lab-serialization-zainabajiboye/README.md

    - year (int)
    - rating (double)

-2. Create a MovieSerializer class that:
+2. In the Main method:
    - Creates a movie object
    - Serializes it to "resources/movie.ser"
    - Deserializes it back